aceakash/programming-exercises/word_games.md

 Modify the program to allow the user to attempt two different words.

-Show them 2 unique scrambled words from your list.

-They can unscramble in any order, but one at a time.
+Show them 2 unique scrambled words from your list, one at a time.

 After each attempt, let the user know if their answer matched any of the words.